hugosousa1231830/sapere-perquiro/README.md

 This project aimed to explore the GraphQl technology and its implementation in Java.
 There is a theoretical part and a practical part where I implemented a simple GraphQl server and used GraphiQL to test it.

+5. **Databases**
+I decided to create a project to deepen my understanding of various databases and how to interact with them using Java, despite my minimal experience with SQL databases and Spring Data JPA.
+Although combining multiple databases could lead to a chaotic system, I see it as an exciting challenge to integrate them into a single application with a unified entry point.
+This project explores relational (RDBMS), NoSQL, and in-memory databases, demonstrating their integration with a Java application using Spring Boot.
+It has taken far longer than anticipated, revealing complexities I had not fully anticipated.
+Despite numerous headaches and ongoing hurdles, I’m persevering through the challenges.
+Details can be found in the specific README file, but the project is still a work in progress.